perl11/cperl/STATUS.md

 **Rationale**:

 `skip()` is a special case that the two args are very often mixed up.
 This error had previously to be detected at run-time with a fragile \d regex check.
 And in most cases this problem was never fixed, e.g. in `Module::Build`.

-Only with checking for strict types I could detect and fix all of the wrong usages, get rid of the unneeded run-time check, the code is better, all errors are detected at compile time, and not covered at run-time and with the new strict types the code is much more readable, what is the `Str $why` and what the `UInt $count` argument.
+Only with checking for strict types I could detect and fix all of the wrong usages, get rid of the unneeded run-time check, the code is better, all errors are detected at compile time, and not covered at run-time and with the new strict types the code is much more readable, what is the `str $why` and what the `UInt $count` argument.

+**When the `$count` can be optional**

+The Test::More docs state the following:
+*It's important that $how_many accurately reflects the number of tests in the SKIP block so the # of tests run will match up with your plan.
+If your plan is no_plan $how_many is optional and will default to 1.*

+I.e. Only with plan tests => 'no_plan' a bare skip is allowed.

 `$count` can never be a NV, thus `:Numeric` (which would allow `2*$skip`) is wrong.
 It needs to be `:UInt`.
 The used range op (`pp_flip`) would die at run-time with a overflowed number. `die "Range iterator outside integer range"`. `$count := -1` will lead to test timeouts.
 Note that cperl doesn't yet check `UInt` types at run-time for negative values.
 This might change in later versions with the `use types` pragma.
+For now the `$count` type is relaxed to `:Numeric` to permit simple arithmetic.

 `scalar(@array)` for array or hash length is also bad code, it needs to be replaced with `int(@array)`.
 Such a length can never be a NV or PV, it is always a UInt.
 Using `int()` is clearer, better and faster.